att/rcloud/doc/1.8/guidoc/doc.md

 ## 16. Session

-The session panel displays critical system information when available, such as session timeouts.
+The session pane displays critical system information when available, such as session timeouts.
 The panel will automatically open when messages are available.

 ![RCloud Session Information in the Right Windowshade Panel](img/session.png)

 Click the ![Session Close Icon](img/session_close.png) icon to dismiss a session notification.

+Note that Session panel output is limited to 10K in order to improve responsiveness when there is a large amount of output.

 [Top](#TOP)